Roll Call

 Timeline for Roll Call

 Owned by CQ Roll Call (a unit of FiscalNote), Roll Call publishes vote tallies, committee proceedings, and political intelligence on Capitol Hill.
-Its coverage of the war powers debate around the Iran conflict has been among the primary sources for congressional positioning on whether to authorise or constrain the executive's conduct of hostilities.
+Its coverage spans both foreign-policy process stories, such as the war powers debate around the Iran conflict, and domestic legislative mechanics, including congressional redistricting and primary-spending reporting on the 2026 midterms.

-Roll Call's significance in the Hormuz story is as a reliable record of congressional positioning.
-When its reporting, alongside NOTUS, placed Thune on the record as 'working options', it confirmed that the Senate leadership was actively engaging with the 60-day AUMF question rather than ignoring it.
+Roll Call's significance lies in its role as a record of congressional positioning.
+When its reporting, alongside NOTUS, placed Thune on the record as 'working options', it confirmed the Senate leadership was actively engaging with the 60-day AUMF question.
+Its reconciliation scoop performed the same function for the midterms beat: documenting the mechanical route Republicans chose once a direct floor amendment and a defence-bill rider had both failed.